johannschopplich/nuxt-api-party/docs/guide/caching.md

 If the cache key is already present in the cache, the cached response will be returned instead of making a new API call.

 ::: tip
-The cache key is reactive when using `useApiPartyData`.
+The cache key is reactive when using `useMyApiData`.
 This means that the cache key will be recalculated when any of the properties change.
 :::

 ## Cache Options

 You can disable the cache for each request by setting the `cache` option to `false`.
-This is necessary for the `useApiPartyData` composable:
+This is necessary for the `useMyApiData` composable:

 ```ts
 // Disable caching for a single request